Question: Is my ear pain from teeth?

 Well, with the holidays fast approaching and too much to get done before our holiday break I didn’t have time to be sick so I kept ignoring the fact that my ear was hurting … my ear pain was not tolerable it was hurting so bad I looked up some ear remedies I found online I poured in a few drops of Hydrogen peroxide into the infected year and it seemed to have helped a bit until that night I woke up with the worst pain my that shot from my ear to my teeth so Sunday morning I was in urgent care the Dr. or PA whatever he was asked a lot of questions even took an EKG to my surprise and diagnosed me as having facial arthritis and recommended I go see my dentist about my teeth, I was shocked.

 Thanks for your question.
-While I can’t tell for sure what is causing your ear pain without examining you , it certainly can be from your teeth- or more likely your jaw joint.
+While I can’t tell for sure what is causing your ear pain without examining you.
+There are certinaly casesof ear pain from teeth, or more likely your jaw joint.
 The back wall of the jaw joint is also the front wall of the ear canal.
 Pain from the jaw joint typically presents as ear pain- and usually much more painful than what one gets from an actual ear infection- it creates a muscle spasm pain like when your back goes out.-

-This can occur from a dental infection- but most commonly is from grinding one’s teeth (bruxism).
+This can occur from a dental infection- but most commonly it is ear pain from teeth grinding (bruxism).

 The treatment is first making sure there is in fact no ear infection.
 If the problem is from the jaw- we recommend a warm compress, a soft diet and an anti-inflammatory (motrin, advil, aleve etc)- Should this persist, then we suggest following up with your dentist- If you are indeed grinding your teeth, you may find a bite plate at night (either from your dentist- or there are some availble at the drug store for this purpose) helpful.